-- 2. A open-minded willingness to explore new meanings within the Old and New Testaments by approaching scripture exegetically. - 3.
-A respect for, and understanding of, the work of exegetes and other biblical scholars. - 4.
-A desire to make appropriate use of Scripture and contemporary scholarship in the service of evangelization.
+- 1- An open-minded willingness to explore the meanings within the Old and New Testaments by approaching scripture exegetically. - 2- A respect for, and understanding of, the work of exegetes and other biblical scholars. - 3- A desire to make appropriate use of Scripture and contemporary scholarship in the service of evangelization. - 4- A love for the Sacred Scripture as interpreted in the life and mission of the Church.